Top 5 Tips to Strengthen Your WordPress Site Security

 This is one of the most common instructions and yet, the one that’s most neglected.
 The more enthusiastic you’re about setting a suitably difficult username and password combination, the more likely you’ll forget it.

 However, it’s very important that you follow the basic rules behind setting strong passwords and unique usernames.
-If you’ve to, you can always maintain a secure password manager with all of this information.
+If you’ve to, you can always use a secure password manager to store all of this information.

 This is especially important if you’ve multiple users handling your site.
-You don’t have to exert manual effort either, just use the automated software that WordPress provides for ensuring strong passwords.
-You can also check out plugins that set expiry for your passwords, forcing the user to change it after a specific time period.
+You don’t have to exert manual effort either; just use the automated software that WordPress provides for ensuring strong passwords.
+You can also check out plugins that set an expiry for your passwords, forcing the user to change them after a specific period.

 2. Blocking PHP execution in certain vulnerable folders